alberttwong/mongodb-kubernetes-enterprise-operator-quickstart/README.md

     name: mongodb-enterprise-appdb
 ```

 3. Execute the 2 commands to create connectivity to cloud.mongodb.com Cloud Manager.
-You do this for each mongodb DBcluster.
-I use the OCP CLI.
+It is assumed that you have already created in Organization in MongoDB Cloud Manager and created an API key for the operator to use.
+If you also know the IP address of your OCP cluster, you can whitelist it now.
+If not, you can come back to this step and update the IP whitelist.

 ```
 oc create secret generic mongodb-opsmanager-creds --from-literal="user=NTFANWDB" --from-literal="publicApiKey=e2719091-8810-441d-9186-f0a747382922"